facebook/react-native/docs/Navigation.md

 next: performance
 ---

 This guide covers the various navigation components available in React Native.
-If you are just getting started with navigation, I recommend you check out the
+If you are just getting started with navigation, you will probably want to use  `Navigator`.
+If you are only targeting iOS and would like to stick to the native look and feel, check out `NavigatorIOS`.
+If you are looking for greater control over your navigation stack, you can't go wrong with `NavigationExperimental`.

 ## Navigator